John Sinclair (poet): 1960s activism

-Born in Flint, Michigan, Sinclair was involved in the reorganization of the Detroit underground newspaper, Fifth Estate, during the paper's growth in the late 1960s.
+Sinclair was music editor and columnist for the Detroit underground newspaper, Fifth Estate, during the paper's growth in the late 1960s.
 Fifth Estate continues to publish to this day, making it one of the longest continuously published alternative periodicals in the United States.
+In an era before the internet, he was an influential publisher, columnist and editor of counter cultural newspapers and other documents, some of which still survive.

 Sinclair also contributed to the formation of Detroit Artists Workshop Press, which published five issues of Work Magazine.
-Sinclair worked as a jazz writer for Down Beat from 1964 to 1965, being an outspoken advocate for the newly emerging Free Jazz Avant Garde movement.
+Sinclair worked as a jazz writer for DownBeat from 1964 to 1965, being an outspoken advocate for the newly emerging Free Jazz Avant Garde movement.
 Sinclair was one of the "New Poets" who read at the seminal Berkeley Poetry Conference in July 1965.

-In April 1967 he founded the Ann Arbor Sun, a biweekly underground newspaper, with his wife Leni Sinclair and artist Gary Grimshaw.
+In April 1967, he founded the Ann Arbor Sun, a biweekly underground newspaper, with his wife Leni Sinclair and artist Gary Grimshaw.

+He was front and center on the issue of legalization of cannabis, and promoted its benefits while decrying its illegality.
+He was there to prominently buy legal cannabis when it became legal in Michigan.
+Magdalen "Leni" Sinclair is credited as an unsung hero of the fight for legalization—she took over for John during his two years in prison.

+The argument for legalization was summed up in a 2011 Sinclair interview, which highlighted the original goal of Hash Bash was total legalization.
+He said:

+"They need to get rid of this idiotic, hypocritical war on drugs.
+Marijuana, there's nothing wrong with it," he said.
+"It doesn't harm anybody, it's not a dangerous substance, and millions of people use it—and they're just characterized as criminals by these people whose drug of choice is alcohol.
+So the first thing you get rid of is tremendous hypocrisy."

+Sinclair and Pun Plamondon established a commune at 1510 Hill Street.
+They founded the White Panther Party, which supported the goals of the Black Panther Party.
+He was indicted for bombing a CIA office in Ann Arbor, Michigan, on September 29, 1968.

+Sinclair was somewhat dismissive of the fact that he was imprisoned — something like, 'it comes with the job.'